vlrprbttst/BoxTent/readme.md

 This is a custom built workflow powered by Grunt, a proof of concept that tries to incorporate common modern web development best practices.

-This is a boilerplate that aims to be the starting point for creating (mainly) small websites.
-This has not been tested on big projects but it can surely be extended and improved to support more complex structures.
+This aims to be the starting point for creating (mainly) small websites.
+This has not been tested on big projects but it can certainly be extended and improved to support more complex structures.

 The workflow is structured on 3 layers:

 * a source directory with all your source files
-* a development directory where your source files will be transferred and transformed to suit debugging and development
+* a development directory where your source files will be transferred and postprocessed to suit debugging and development
 * a build folder with your final product, free of unnecessary files and folders and fully optimized

 ## Requirements

 You'll need to have the following items installed before continuing.

   * [Node.js](http://nodejs.org): Use the installer provided on the NodeJS website.